-From left to right: Chris Wight, Alastair Tennent, Mike Gebbie, Dean Elder, Dale Cocker, Peter Heenan, David Foon, Grant Driver, Brent Esler, Peter Dynes, Martin Catterall, Wayne McEwan, Grace Frisby, Colm Hamrogue and John McDonald.
+From left to right (As at October 2018): Chris Wight, Alastair Tennent, Mike Gebbie, Dean Elder, Dale Cocker, Peter Heenan, David Foon, Grant Driver, Brent Esler, Peter Dynes, Martin Catterall, Wayne McEwan, Grace Frisby, Colm Hamrogue and John McDonald.

 Feet on the Ground, Eyes on the Future